kapiljugnu/100DaysofCoding/readme.md

 #### API Parameters
 Give input when make request , so that you get different pieces of data back depend on input.

+#### API Key
+With API Key the API provider can track how much you are using the API and to authorise your access or deny your access.
+Like Your personal account number and password

+#### Environment Variables
+Used for
+- Convenience : change without touching large code base
+- Security : uploading codebase somewhere, not a good idea to store api key, auth keys to store with it.